 Getting Your Toddler Ready for the Dentist

-Talk to Them
+1. Talk to Them

 When speaking with your toddler, you should focus on telling them what they want to hear at that moment.
-Providing too many details will only lead to confusion so it is better to let our dentist or hygienists answer more complex questions from your child as they are trained to describe things in easy to understand terms.
+Providing too many details will only lead to confusion so it is better to let our dentist or hygienists answer more complex questions from your child as they are trained to describe things in easy-to-understand terms.

-Come Well Rested
+2. Come Well Rested

 Putting your toddler to bed at a reasonable hour the night before their dental visit will not only make the next day easier for you but it will also in theory put them in a better mood for the appointment.
 Simply showing up to our office refreshed and not cranky or irritable will already make the entire experience go much smoother for everyone involved, especially your little one.

-Bring an Item of Comfort
+3. Bring an Item of Comfort

 Does your child have a favorite toy they’re always playing with or even a piece of clothing they like to wear because of how it makes them feel?
 This is something to consider when bringing them to their visit as the item may ease their nerves and increase confidence with regards to what is expected of them.

-A good practice is to bring the chosen item along for your toddler to have in the waiting room or even in the chair at every six month checkup until they feel they have reached the point where they can come in without it.
+A good practice is to bring the chosen item along for your toddler to have in the waiting room or even in the chair at every six month smile checkup until they feel they have reached the point where they can come in without it.

-Stay Relaxed and Supportive
+4. Stay Relaxed and Supportive

 Oral health is an important concept to enforce early on in your child’s life so be sure to explain that they will be entering a friendly environment with dentists that just want to keep their teeth clean.